(Last Updated on : 01/08/2017)

-The caves of Tuljalena in Junnar region, Maharashtra
+The Tuljalena Caves in Junnar region, Maharashtra

 that were made during the 1st - 3rd century AD.
-The Tuljalena Caves are located in the west of the Junnar region, where almost 200 rock-cut temples from the ancient period are found.
+The Tuljalena Caves are located in the west of the Junnar region, where almost 200 rock-cut temples from the ancient period are found that extends over four hills.
 The Lenyadri Caves

 , Manmod Caves